 Sunstrand is passionate about going beyond business basics by serving social needs.
-We are devoted to our local farmers and provide them with a unique opportunity to generate revenues for environmental markets with price premiums by utilizing acres that have not been generating revenue.
+We are devoted to our local farmers and provide them with a unique opportunity to generate revenues for environmental markets with price premiums by utilizing acres that have not been efficiently used.
 We also find that communities with more practitioners of sustainable agriculture have a greater capacity to mobilize community resources for local development, including more active participation in local government, and the creation of new community economic development structures and new businesses.
 Other agricultural benefits for the community include scenic open working landscapes, better health, environmental stewardship, reduction of greenhouse gases, sequestration of carbon, preservation of wildlife habitat, and biological diversity.
 We at Sunstrand believe a strong agricultural base will ensure lasting benefits to the community it serves.

 Located in Edmonton, KY; Eugene Fahey is a 56-year-old navy veteran.
 He is married with four children, one a U.S. Marine.
 Eugene grew up farming in Kansas and then Colorado.
 He stopped farming but after his kids grew up, he began to miss it.
 He happened to come back to KY by chance and made the choice to start farming again.
 The Kentucky Industrial Hemp Research Pilot Program started up in 2017 and Eugene decided to give growing hemp a try.
 Once a cattle and grain farmer, he says that hemp is “different but interesting.”
 He believes fiber will always have a market and encourages people to see the sustainability of hemp fiber.
 Eugene says he “couldn’t ask for a better partnership and is really excited to be a part of this.”